achintyatripathi/Web-Scraping-using-Scrapy-/README.md

 The tool used for this is Scrapy as it can easily scrape,clean and format large volumes of data easily.

-The final outputs can be seen in the news.csv,news1.csv file which stored the scraped information.
+The final outputs can be seen in the news.csv , news1.csv and news2.csv file which stored the scraped information.